zkxp-admin/marshmallow-website/README.md

-# Marshmallow Waitlist
+# Marshmallow Early Access

-Join the waitlist for Marshmallow at [marshmallowkids.xyz](https://marshmallowkids.xyz)
+Join the Early Access List for Marshmallow at [marshmallowkids.xyz](https://marshmallowkids.xyz)

 ## Description
 Early access signup page for Marshmallow - the sweetest way to learn finance!